-Previously, I was a research scientist at The Climate Corporation, where I worked on models of weather and climate risk for agriculture.
+Previously, I was a data scientist at The Climate Corporation, where I worked on models of weather and climate risk for agriculture.
 At Climate, I wrote xarray, a library for labeled arrays in Python.

-I have a Ph.D in Physics from UC Berkeley (2013), and a B.A. in Physics from Swarthmore College (2008).
+Before that, I did a Ph.D in Physics from UC Berkeley (2013), and a B.A. in Physics from Swarthmore College (2008).

 I live in San Francisco, California.
 Reach me on Twitter or at